rodkranz/fakeApi/README.md

 # Fake API

+# Fake API
-I don't need to wait for backend to develop your frontend page, you can simulate the api simple way to show json with same the response of api.
+You don't need to wait for backend delivery api any more, you can simulate the api response with this simple faceApi, you can continue developing your frontend without dependencies.

+It is a simple way to mock your api response.

 ## Source ##